davidhou17/prompt-saver-mcp/README.md

 - `limit` (optional int): Maximum number of prompts to return (default: 3)

 ### `update_prompt`
 Updates an existing prompt based on learnings from conversation.
-Should be called after using a prompt to improve it.
+Run after using a prompt to improve it.

 **Parameters:**
 - `prompt_id` (string): ID of the prompt to update